 Stormwater ponds can be a powerful tool in managing runoff, but only if properly cared for.
 Failure to do so can result in the release of pollutants downstream and an increased risk of flooding.

 On the other hand, preventative maintenance ensures the stability of downstream channels, maintains good water quality, prevents unpleasant odors and annoying insects, and keeps the area looking well-kept — all critical aspects for both a business and a residence.

 How Often Should Retention Ponds Receive Maintenance?

 There are several retention pond maintenance tasks to stay on top of.
 Read on for a list of the most important routine measures you should take to prevent more significant problems and keep your pond in good working condition.

-- Inspections: Stormwater pond inspections should be performed as part of an overall stormwater management plan.
-Depending on the size of the property, they should be conducted quarterly or annually and within 24 hours of a major storm event that generates more than one inch of rain.
+Inspections: Stormwater pond inspections should be performed as part of an overall stormwater management plan.
+Depending on the size of the property, they should be conducted quarterly or annually and within 24 hours of a major storm event that generates more than 1 inch of rain.
 Inspectors should have a detailed checklist of things to look for after rainfall, including obstructions, trash accumulation, erosion, and sedimentation.